 This prospectus contains "forward-looking statements" within the meaning of applicable securities laws.
 All statements (other than statements of historical facts) in this prospectus regarding our prospects, plans, financial position and business strategy may constitute forward-looking statements.
 Forward-looking statements generally can be identified by the use of terminology such as "believe," "expect," "anticipate," "intend," "plan," "estimate," "seek," "will," "may," "should," "predict," "project," "potential," "continue" or the negatives of these terms or variations of them or similar expressions.
 These statements are based on certain assumptions that we have made in light of our experience in the industry as well as our perceptions of historical trends, current conditions, expected future developments and other factors we believe are appropriate in these circumstances.
 As you read and consider this prospectus, you should understand that these statements are not guarantees of performance or results.
 They involve risks, uncertainties and assumptions.
-Many factors could affect our actual results and could cause actual results to differ materially from those expressed in the forward-looking statements contained in this prospectus are subject to risks that may cause actual results to differ materially from those expressed or implied in the forward-looking statements, including, but are not limited to, the following risks:
+Many factors could affect our actual results and could cause actual results to differ materially from those expressed in the forward-looking statements, including, but are not limited to, the following risks:

-- intense competition among home health, hospice and durable medical equipment companies; - our ability to maintain relationships with existing patient referral sources; - the possibility that our business, financial condition and results of operations may be materially adversely affected by the COVID-19 pandemic; - our ability to have services funded from third-party payers, including Medicare, Medicaid and private health insurance companies; - changes to Medicare or Medicaid rates or methods governing Medicare or Medicaid payments, and the implementation of alternative payment models; - our limited ability to control reimbursement rates received for our services; - delays in collection or non-collection of our accounts receivable, particularly during the business integration process; - · healthcare reform and other regulations; - changes in the case-mix of our patients, as well as payer mix and payment methodologies; - any loss of existing favorable managed care contracts; - our ability to attract and retain experienced employees and management personnel; - any failure to maintain the security and functionality of our information systems or to defend against or otherwise prevent a cybersecurity attack or breach; - our substantial indebtedness, which will increase our vulnerability to general adverse economic and industry conditions and may limit our ability to pursue strategic alternatives and react to changes in our business and industry; - our ability to identify, acquire, successfully integrate and obtain financing for strategic and accretive acquisitions; - risks related to legal proceedings, claims and governmental inquiries given that the nature of our business exposes us to various liability claims, which may exceed the level of our insurance coverage; and - the other risks described under "Risk Factors" in this prospectus.
+- intense competition among home health, hospice and durable medical equipment companies; - our ability to maintain relationships with existing patient referral sources; - the possibility that our business, financial condition and results of operations may be materially adversely affected by the COVID-19 pandemic; - our ability to have services funded from third-party payers, including Medicare, Medicaid and private health insurance companies; - changes to Medicare or Medicaid rates or methods governing Medicare or Medicaid payments, and the implementation of alternative payment models; - our limited ability to control reimbursement rates received for our services; - delays in collection or non-collection of our accounts receivable, particularly during the business integration process; - healthcare reform and other regulations; - changes in the case-mix of our patients, as well as payer mix and payment methodologies; - any loss of existing favorable managed care contracts; - our ability to attract and retain experienced employees and management personnel; - any failure to maintain the security and functionality of our information systems or to defend against or otherwise prevent a cybersecurity attack or breach; - our substantial indebtedness, which will increase our vulnerability to general adverse economic and industry conditions and may limit our ability to pursue strategic alternatives and react to changes in our business and industry; - our ability to identify, acquire, successfully integrate and obtain financing for strategic and accretive acquisitions; - risks related to legal proceedings, claims and governmental inquiries given that the nature of our business exposes us to various liability claims, which may exceed the level of our insurance coverage; and - the other risks described under "Risk Factors" in this prospectus.